greg-js/arch-wiki-md-repo/wiki/_content/Installing Cell Broadband Engine SDK.md

 ### Get ISOs and build the SDK

 You will have to download the two 3.1 SDK ISOs (Developer, Extra) for Fedora 9 manually from [IBMs website](https://www14.software.ibm.com/webapp/iwm/web/reg/download.do?source=cellsdk&S_PKG=fedora&S_TACT=105AGX16&S_CMP=LP&lang=en_US&cp=UTF-8), which requires free registration.
-Place them in a build folder for the [cellsdk](https://aur.archlinux.org/packages/cellsdk/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/cellsdk)]</sup> AUR package.
+Place them in a build folder for the [cellsdk](https://aur.archlinux.org/packages/cellsdk/) AUR package.
 Now the SDK is ready to be build, but you will have to do it as root because the PKGBUILD uses mount of loop-devices to extract packages from the ISOs.
 Build the SDK by running:

 ```
 sudo makepkg --asroot